giga-sec/gigaSec-Tech-Notes/3. Notes/Problem solving 101.md

 ## Problem Solving for Programmers
 ### 1. Understand the Problem
 IF -> you don't understand all the details.
-THEN -> a problem can appear complex
+THEN -> a problem will definetly appear complex

 A good problem approach strategy
 - by analyzing, studying, and planning solutions